Android Central Verdict

 Just putting on your Quest 2 to watch a movie or virtually hang out with friends is better done when you don't even have to bother with controllers.
 There are a handful of games that support hand tracking, but since it's not the most accurate tracking experience in the world, most games are best when using controllers.
 Yes, even the ones designed with hand tracking in mind.

-Facebook has officially discontinued the Oculus Rift S and the Oculus Quest, leaving the Oculus Quest 2 as the single way forward for the company's VR strategy.
-We saw Nintendo finally move to this model in the past few years with the Switch, which combined both portable and console divisions of the company and, like Nintendo, Facebook has now combined its portable and PC divisions into one solid product that can do it all.
+Meta has officially discontinued the Oculus Rift S and the Oculus Quest, leaving the Meta Quest 2 and the Meta Quest Pro as the ways forward for the company's VR strategy.
+We saw Nintendo finally move to this model in the past few years with the Switch, which combined both portable and console divisions of the company.
+Like Nintendo, Meta has now integrated its portable and PC divisions into one solid product that can do it all.

-While the Oculus Quest 2 is most effective as a completely standalone, wireless headset, it can be hooked up to the computer via the $80 Oculus Link cable or via one of many wireless methods.
-Oculus Link is a 15-foot cable that plugs into your PC's USB Type-C port and turns the Oculus Quest 2 into a bonafide Oculus Rift, complete with the Oculus Rift home screen and all.
-In fact, you'll need to disconnect the cable completely just to get back to the Quest 2's home screen.
+While the Meta Quest 2 is most effective as a completely standalone, wireless headset, it can be hooked up to the computer via the $80 Oculus Link cable or via one of many wireless methods.
+Oculus Link is a 15-foot cable that plugs into your PC's USB Type-C port and turns the Meta Quest 2 into a bonafide Oculus Rift, complete with the Oculus Rift home screen and all.
+In fact, you'll need to disconnect the cable entirely just to get back to the Quest 2's home screen.

-Instead, the focus is on Virtual Desktop's ability to wirelessly stream PC VR games to your Oculus Quest 2.
-That makes the Oculus Quest 2 the preferred way to experience VR on a PC without any wires at all, and the experience only gets better when you've got a faster Wi-Fi 6 router.
-In my case, I'm using the Linksys AX4200 mesh router.
-Now that I've got an Oculus Quest 2, I've found that Wi-Fi 6 routers have a new purpose that I actually care about: they can be used to create a nigh-perfect wireless VR experience.
+That makes the Meta Quest 2 the preferred way to experience VR on a PC without any wires at all, and the experience only gets better when you've got a faster Wi-Fi 6 router.
+I've been using the Linksys AX4200 mesh router for a while but better and faster routers exist these days.
+Now that I've got a Meta Quest 2, I've found that Wi-Fi 6 routers have a new purpose that I actually care about: they can be used to create a nigh-perfect wireless VR experience.

-While the official Oculus solutions are fine, Virtual Desktop opens up a significant number of customization options that will let users tweak to get the best experience.
-As of May 2021, Virtual Desktop is also the only way to play PC VR games at 120Hz on the Quest 2.
-There's nothing quite like the feeling of playing VR games at 120Hz and knowing you only spent $300 to get there, given that you would have had to spend $1,000 for the same experience only a year ago (and you would have had to use a wire to get it, too).
+Both Virtual Desktop and Oculus Air Link support wireless 120Hz gaming, but Virtual Desktop offers a significant number of customization options users can tweak to get the best experience.
+There's nothing quite like the feeling of playing VR games at 120Hz and knowing you only spent $400 to get there, given that you would have had to spend $1,000 for the same experience only a year ago (and you would have had to use a wire to get it, too).

 Should you buy Oculus Quest 2?

 Yes.
-Absolutely and emphatically, you should buy an Oculus Quest 2 if you're at all even remotely interested in VR gaming.
+Absolutely and emphatically, you should buy a Meta Quest 2 if you're at all even remotely interested in VR gaming.
 It's a massive step in the right direction and, ultimately, represents the future of the VR industry at large.
-While there will likely always be a market for PC VR, just as there is for regular "pancake" gaming on a TV, the Oculus Quest 2 is the culmination of everything the VR industry has been working toward for the better part of the last decade.
+While there will likely always be a market for PC VR, just as there is for regular "pancake" gaming on a TV, the Meta Quest 2 is the culmination of everything the VR industry has been working toward for the better part of the last decade.

-The Oculus Quest 2 is the latest standalone VR headset from Facebook, and it offers a compelling way to get into VR gaming and apps without all the hassle and expense of a PC.
-With better graphics, better ergonomics, faster loading, and more immersive games, the Oculus Quest 2 is the VR console you need.
+The Meta Quest 2 is the best standalone VR headset available, offering a compelling way to get into VR gaming and apps without all the hassle and expense of a PC.
+With better graphics, better ergonomics, faster loading, and more immersive games than the original Quest, the Meta Quest 2 is the VR console you need.

-While the box that the Quest 2 ships in can be used as a storage compartment, it's not the most convenient solution and it's a bit awkward to use if you're planning on taking your headset with you on the go.
-Instead, check out the best Oculus Quest 2 cases, which will keep your Quest 2 safe and make it a lot easier to take it with you, no matter where you're headed to.
+While the box that the Quest 2 ships in can be used as a storage compartment, it's not the most convenient solution, and it's a bit awkward to use if you're planning on taking your headset with you on the go.
+Instead, check out the best Oculus Quest 2 cases, which will keep your Quest 2 safe and make it a lot easier to take it with you, no matter where you're headed.

-If you find yourself regularly running out of battery during a long play session of Population: One, you might want to pick up an Oculus Elite Strap with the battery built-in — that's an upcharge from the regular Oculus Elite Strap — or just grab one of the best Oculus Quest 2 battery packs to keep in your pocket while you play.
+Suppose you find yourself regularly running out of battery during a long play session of Population: One.
+In that case, you're going to want to pick up a great Quest 2 head strap like the BoboVR M2 Pro, which improves headset ergonomics substantially and adds in a magnetic, removable battery that can be hot-swapped while playing.
+At the least, pick up one of the best Oculus Quest 2 battery packs to keep in your pocket while you play if you don't want to spend extra money on a head strap.

 Even though you can cast the Quest 2 to most smart TVs, Chromecasts, or other devices, there's a delay in the audio that might make it confusing to the person playing in VR.
 That's why it's great to grab a pair of the best Oculus Quest 2-compatible headphones.
 Not only that, but you can play in serenity, blocking out the outside world and immersing yourself in virtual reality even further.
 As a bonus, it might not irritate your roommates if they're just trying to watch TV while you're in the same room playing VR.